OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/qa/historical_5.md

 ---
 title: historical_5
-description: Historical_5 function from OpenBB provides 5 year monthly historical performance for a given stock ticker symbol with dividends filtered.
+description: "Historical_5 function from OpenBB provides 5 year monthly historical" performance for a given stock ticker symbol with dividends filtered.
 This page gives a comprehensive view of the function's parameters and returns.
 keywords: